2020 East Africa floods: Rwanda

 Heavy rain, lighting and thunderstorms affected the country between 2 and 4 March, causing 5 fatalities, with floods reported in Kigali and Southern provinces.
-Two people died in flooding in Ruhango district, Southern Province and one person in Gasabo District, Kigali Province.
+Two people died in flooding in Ruhango district, Southern Province and one person in Gasabo District, Kigali City.
 One person also died as a result of lightning strikes in Rulindo district, Northern Province and another one in Nyanza District, Southern Province.
 A total of 13 people were injured and 42 houses destroyed.
 Roads and bridges were also damaged or destroyed.
 On 7 March 5 people died after heavy rain caused a river to overflow and flood a cave in Nyamagabe district in Southern Province.

 In April, 6 people died after heavy rain triggered landslides in Gicumbi district in Northern Province.
 The worst affected areas are Nyankenke and Kageyo Sectors.
 Property, infrastructure and livestock have all been damaged or destroyed.
 Authorities urged residents in high-risk zones to relocate to safer areas.
 Heavy rain also affected parts of Eastern province 19 and 20 April where media said at least 3 people had died in separate flood incidents in Gatsibo district.
 Flooding has also caused damage to crops in the district.

 Heavy rain across the country from 1 to 3 May caused severe damages and 8 fatalities.
 70 people have died in floods and landslides after torrential rain.
 The Byimana weather station in Ruhango District recorded 140 mm of rainfall in 24 hours on 7 May.
 The rain and floods also destroyed 91 houses, 5 bridges, and washed away crops.